mlastes1987/pokecrystal-expansion/README.md

 -Show move names for TMs and HMs whether recieving or buying: This will make buying from the stores a lot easier.

+-The project is still a work in progress even with implemented features and no release will come as of yet.

+-Progress: Coding: (in-progress, debugging) Build: Failed as of 11/7/2024

 Anything not labeled as (done) is still a work in progress.
 More to come!